nextflow-io/nextflow/docs/vscode.md

 }
 ```

-However, script declarations and statements cannot be mixed at the same level.
-This practice was necessary in DSL1 and allowed in DSL2, but is not supported by the Nextflow language specification.
+However, you cannot mix script declarations and statements at the same level.
+This practice was necessary in DSL1 and allowed in DSL2, but the Nextflow language specification does not support it.
 Unless the script is a code snippet, all statements must reside within script declarations.
-Typically, such statements should be placed in the entry workflow:
+Such statements should be placed in the entry workflow:

 ```nextflow
 process foo {